SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-2.md

     assert(calculate_damage(&weapon, &enemy) == 3.14);
 }
 ```

+Although I'd replace that magic number with some very approximate manual calculation, if possible.
+Tests should not be cryptic - this is, but only because it's an unspecified example.

 Fortunately, the humanity have *(mostly)* progressed past the need for `assert`, and invented **test harnesses** that are *(usually)* less painful to use.
 Trust me on that.